The 6 best pillows, tested for every sleep position, style, and need

 Everyone's pillow needs will vary depending on which position they sleep in each night.
 "When it comes to the best pillow for your dominant sleep position (how you initially lay when you fall into bed), you'll want to keep firmness and loft (height) in mind," according to Amelia Jerden, certified sleep science coach and staff writer at Sleepopolis.
 "For each position, it’s most important to ensure that the sleeper’s neck is in line with the rest of their spine, so not craning upwards or dipping down too far", she adds.
 Different pillows will suit different needs, including:

 - Back sleepers: As a general rule, back sleepers should choose a pillow with medium thickness.
-"Back sleepers should consider firm support that helps to align the spine, neck and shoulders," says a spokesperson at Simba.
+"Back sleepers should consider firm support that helps to align the spine, neck and shoulders," says a sleep specialist from Simba.

 - Side sleepers: Simba's spokesperson tells us that when it comes to side sleepers, "a soft pillow that stops the neck from being strained at night is best."
 Pillows for side sleepers should also be on the firmer side, to maintain alignment for their body while they sleep.